 11. Which EU institutions take part in the management of the EEA Agreement?

 A large number of EU institutions and bodies are formally or informally involved in the management of the EEA Agreement.
 The institutions listed below are examples of some of the actors participating on the EU side:

 The European Union Member State holding the Presidency of the Council of the EU participates in the EEA Council meetings and chairs the meeting once a year.
 It also holds the chair of the Council’s own Working Party on EFTA, which meets on a regular basis to discuss EEA EFTA relations.

 The European Commission is responsible for monitoring the EU Member States’ incorporation of and compliance with EEA law.
 When preparing legislation in areas covered by the EEA Agreement, it works with and takes into account the advice of EEA EFTA experts, and allows EEA EFTA participation in various expert groups and committees.
 It also plays an important role in deciding which EU acts are to be incorporated into the EEA Agreement and in drafting Joint Committee Decisions (JCDs).

-The European External Action Service coordinates and participates (together with the Commission and the Council) in the EU process of deciding which EU acts are to be incorporated into the EEA Agreement.
+The European Commission's Secretariat-General coordinates and participates (together with the Council) in the EU process of deciding which EU acts are to be incorporated into the EEA Agreement.
 It participates in the EEA Council and in the EEA Joint Committee.
 In the latter, it also holds the presidency in alternating periods of six months, i.e. January to June every year.